HappyGnome/LuaWorker/Docs/LuaReferenceSections/LuaWorker.md

 **Arguments** :
 \#  |Type		| Description
 ----|-----------|-----------
+1   | Table		| (Optional) table of options for the created task.
-1	| String	| Path of lua file to execute in the worker thread's lua environment
+2	| String	| Path of lua file to execute in the worker thread's lua environment

 **Returns** :
 \#  |Type					| Description